codecheckers/codecheckers.github.io/guide/community-workflow.md

   - Ask the codechecker to add/update all required metadata in the `codecheck.yml` and updated the certificate report (especially the final DOI!), double-check the information in the metadata and the actual certificate; wait until the certificate is published with its own DOI.
   - Trigger a rebuild of the register by adding the CODECHECK to the `register.csv` file; you may add a `closes #N` statement in the commit message to close the isue.
   - Clear up the labels of the register issue - all labels except the [`community`](https://github.com/codecheckers/register/labels/community)/[`journal`](https://github.com/codecheckers/register/labels/journal)/[`conference/workshop`](https://github.com/codecheckers/register/labels/conference%2Fworkshop) should be removed.
+  - "Archive" the repository clone in the codecheckers organisation on GitHub/the cdchk organisation on GitLab ([instructions for GitHub](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-archiving-repositories), [instructions for GitLab](https://docs.gitlab.com/ee/user/project/settings/#archiving-a-project))
   - Close the issue on the register.

 ------